grandauto3/grandauto3.github.io/assets/assets/md/unity_level_editor.md

 # Unity Level Editor

-This is a Level Editor for the Unity3D engine I built for my Bachelor degree.
+This is a Level Editor for the Unity3D engine I built for my Bachelor dissertation.
 <br/>
-The source can be found on [GitHub](https://github.com/grandauto3/UnityLevelEditor)
+The source can be found on [GitHub](https://github.com/grandauto3/UnityLevelEditor).

 <br/>